ffbsee/FFNodeList/readme.md

 It uses Array.from, which may not be available in your Javascript version.
 You can find a polyfill at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from#Browser_compatibility).

+##generateList.pl

-A Perl Script generate the FF Node List for ffbsee:
+A simple Perl Script to generate a Freifunk Node List.
+The Script get his informations from the [Meshviewer](https://github.com/ffnord/meshviewer) [1](https://github.com/ffbsee/meshviewer).
+The Meshviewer jas a few JSON Files and this script use them.
+Please have a look at the global variables from the script.

+#SortableTables

 Basic usage for the JavaScript: